hemisemidemipresent/cyberquincy/parser/README.md

 The above parsing structure would be looking for a 3-argument invocation of `q!<command>` with a natural number, a mode (like "impoppable"), and a map (like "cube") but not necessarily in that order; `q!<command> abr cube 3` would parse successfully here.
 Note that none of the arguments are optional; all 3 must be there.

 There are two other parsers to be aware of. `OptionalParser` takes in 1. a parser and 2. a default value if the parsing fails.
-The default value must be a value that the parser accepts (see examples to understand).
+The default value must be a value that the parser accepts (see examples below to understand).
 The default value can be excluded though, so if the parsing fails to parse using the provided concrete parser, it'll just skip over it entirely and not parse anything.
 Here are two basic examples:

 This: